nothing2obvi/pixelfin/README.md

   - Low resolution images have red captions
   - Resolution labels under each image
   - “Scroll to top” links for easy navigation

+## 📝 Note About Embedded HTML Files

+- When opening the downloaded, embedded HTML files **directly from your filesystem**, you may see bits of text like `class="..."`, `alt="..."`, or `loading="lazy"` appearing beneath the images.
+This is just a browser rendering quirk and does not affect how the gallery works.
+- For a clean viewing experience, place the HTML files inside the `/output` directory of your Pixelfin instance — either within one of the existing library folders or a new folder you create (it must be inside a folder).
+The files will then appear on the main page, and selecting **View** will display them properly.

 ---

 ## ⚠️ Limitations

 - Error handling is minimal
-- In the embedded HTML files you will see bits of text like class="...", alt="...", or loading="lazy" appearing under images.
-This is just a rendering quirk and doesn’t affect how the gallery works.
 - Only tested with my setup (Mac + Jellyfin 10.10.7)
 - Only tested with the following library types: Shows, Movies, Music Videos, Music